Getting your tracks or stems from Ableton Live into RoEx Automix

 To export your audio you now need to click on "File" and then "Export Audio/Video".
 This should bring up a small window with various options.
 The keyboard shortcut for Mac is CMD - Shift - R and for Windows is CTRL - Shift - R.

 You will need to export each individual track or stem from Ableton Live using similar settings as shown in the figure above.
 You can change what track you are exporting by changing the dropdown for "Rendered Track".
 The "Render Length" will entirely depend on the length of your track.
 It's best to export everything with a "Sample Rate" of "44100" and with "File Type" set to "WAV".
 Make sure to use descriptive file names for each track you export i.e. "kick.wav".

-Once all your tracks are exported somewhere, open up RoEx Automix, click on "Choose Audio File" and select all the audio files you want to upload.
-Once you're happy with your selection, click on "Add Files to Mix" to start the upload process.
-Once everything is uploaded, you just need to give RoEx Automix some basic mix settings, select what tracks you want to mix and then click on the "Rocket" icon to create a mix.
+Once all your tracks are exported somewhere, open up RoEx Automix, click on "Add Tracks" and select all the audio files you want to upload.
+Once everything is uploaded, you just need to give RoEx Automix some basic mix settings, select what tracks you want to mix and then click on the "Creat Mix" button to create a mix.
 In a few moments, you should have a professional and balanced sounding mix-down or stem.

 What if don't use Ableton Live and use another DAW?